 I cannot express enough how grateful I am for the incredible dedication and hard work put forth by everyone involved in this project.
 I want to extend a special thank you to Gerrymi Bernardo and Rael Bernardino, whose outstanding efforts in both front-end and back-end development were essential to the project's success.

-The year 2020 has posed as an obstacle in the lives of many individuals, not the least of which are small businesses.
-The pandemic resulted in mass closures of everything from fitness centers to restaurants and several business owners recognized that waiting for a nation-wide lockdown to be lifted was not going to be feasible in the short-term.
+The year 2020 brought many challenges, especially for small businesses.
+The pandemic forced the closure of numerous establishments, from fitness centers to restaurants.
+Many business owners realized that waiting for a nationwide lockdown to be lifted was not a viable option in the short term.

-Meet Leonard Her.
-Leonard is a small business owner in Los Angeles, determined to expand his business to a full blown restaurant and deli.
-We'll use Leonard as a caricature to help us further understand how to help users achieve their goals by virtue of using certain features of the app.
+Let me introduce you to Leonard Her, a small business owner in Los Angeles who dreams of expanding his business to a full-blown restaurant and deli.
+We'll be using Leonard as a character to help us better understand how to assist users in achieving their goals by utilizing certain features of the app.

-I developed a flow that allows for a cohesive user experience while minimizing dead ends.
-Onboarding, store management, and inventory maintenance are some of the actions made available to the user.
+I created a user flow that ensures a seamless experience while minimizing roadblocks.
+This includes features such as onboarding, store management, and inventory maintenance to ensure smooth and easy navigation for the user.

-Throughout the pilot program, I received several inquiries from other small businesses looking to move their sales online in search of a more lightweight yet robust solution.
-We plan to continue onboarding users in an effort to refine a desktop-less tool.
+During the pilot program, we received several inquiries from small businesses looking for a more lightweight yet robust solution to move their sales online.
+As a result, we plan to continue onboarding users to refine our desktop-less tool.

-We have a detailed list of short term goals, not least of which is to onboard 10 businesses before the end of Q1 in 2021.
-The following is a preview of a more robust user flow chart, customer-facing interfaces, and gestures we plan on implementing once it's more feasible to create a native application.
+We have established a comprehensive list of short-term goals, one of which is to successfully onboard 10 businesses before the conclusion of Q1 in 2021.
+As we look to the future, we are excited to share our plans for a more extensive user flow chart, as well as the implementation of customer-facing interfaces and intuitive gestures.
+These plans will be executed when it is more feasible for us to develop a native application.